 Read this post for a collection of true and false questions on different topics.
-You could then choose a mix of easy and tough questions to make a challenging and interesting quiz for your children.
+You could then choose a mix of easy and tough questions and turn it into a fun challenge or quiz for your children to test their intelligence.

 150 True Or False Questions For Kids